-It is not uncommon for people to take a literal meaning of clause 32.1, that a revised programme should show implemented compensation events.
+It was not uncommon for people to take a literal meaning of NEC3 clause 32.1, that a revised programme should show implemented compensation events.
 Their response has been that therefore that you do not show non-implemented compensation events.
 Is this actually the case?
 NEC3 June 2006 amendments also removed the clause that had previously stated that notified early warning matters should be included within the revised programmes.
 This could further cloud what, other than implemented compensation events, should be shown on the programme?

 Clause 61.3 makes it very clear that in the absence of the Project Manager notifying a compensation event then the Contractor can notify.
 This then triggers the shortest response time in the whole of the contract for the Project Manager, who has to respond with a “yes” or a “no” as to whether that they agree it is a compensation event.
 If they answer is a “no” then under clause 61.4 they advise the Contractor of their decision (together with reasons).
 It there is no response to the notification within the two weeks the Contractor can notify the non-response, and two weeks later if no further response it is deemed accepted that it is one.